ArnaudMarcille/EmptyLineExtension/README.md

 ### Prerequisites

-The extension is only available Visual Studio 2017 and 2019.
+The extension is only available Visual Studio 2017, 2019, 2022.